Overview

 Extent

-.63 linear feet ((1 + 1/2 file boxes) plus 1 supersize box)These addenda to the papers of Gretchen Schuyler include correspondence, photographs, clippings, and memorabilia from her time as a Red Cross Clubmobiler during World War II; taxes and financial statements (1932-1971); and miscellaneous.
+The papers of Gretchen Schuyler include correspondence, photographs, clippings, and memorabilia from her time as a Red Cross Clubmobiler during World War II.
+Also included are clippings, resumes, certificates and awards, and other materials documenting Schuyler's life after the war.

 BIOGRAPHY

-Gretchen Schuyler was born June 12, 1911, in Boston, Massachusetts, to Col. Philip Lansing and Gertrude (Alger) Schuyler.
+Gretchen Schuyler was born June 12, 1911, in Boston, Massachusetts, to Colonel Philip Lansing and Gertrude (Alger) Schuyler.
 She spent a large majority of her youth and young adulthood in Scituate, and later Marshfield, Massachusetts.

 She graduated in 1931 from Sargent College, Boston University, where she excelled in nine different sports; an award in her honor is given annually to the top woman student and athlete at Boston University In 1935 she became a member of the first United States Women's Lacrosse team.
 Known for her versatility, Schuyler's positions included midfield (1935-1939 teams), first home (crease attack) for the 1946 team, and goalie for the 1948 team; she was inducted into the National Lacrosse Hall of Fame in 1994.
 She also was a reserve on the United States Women's Field Hockey team, and was the first woman inducted into the Boston University Athletic Hall of Fame (1978).